 Minimalism by definition is characterized by simple massive forms and extreme spareness.
 Although, at first it was a movement in sculpture and art, it soon took over music, fashion and gradually the design industry.
 Minimalism has even become a lifestyle movement.
 It has even kept the design industry in a state of captivity for over a decade.
-Let me tell you a little secret.
-Nine out of ten of my clients during the first consultation, declare themselves as fans of the philosophy “less is more.”
-They ask for a minimal styled interior within a modern context!
-BUT, believe it or not I always have to ask them ‘how much less is more for you?’
-Why?
-Because, almost everyone has a different grasp of minimalism.
-Minimalism calls for simplicity as a means of a deeper appreciation of our surroundings.
-But how minimal is your style, and is less really more?
+But, maximalism in interior design is finally here.

 How many of you are willing to give up your possessions and keep only the very essential ones just like those Japanese did, as a way to lead the ultimate minimal living experience?
 Although, I admire their loyalty and faith in the “less is more” philosophy well, let’s just say that personally I’m not ready to follow it!

 Next, we have Scandinavian minimalism.
 It is characterized by its neutral colors, wood on wood and reverence of form and function.
 Scandinavians have an abundance of forestry, need for natural light and deep love of nature.
 Their whole design philosophy is based upon those givens.
 They pay special attention to detail and hence, Scandinavian furniture is well known for its design, finish, quality, and durability.

 But did the design industry really surrender to minimalism completely and utterly to the point of no return?
 Oh, no!
 In some cases, minimalist interiors became sterile and boring!
-But, the wind of change has come!
-And more is MORE!
-Simple as that.
+And since every trend follows a pendulum like trajectory, the wind of change came!

 Colors, layering, rich textures, artisanal eclectic decor, rugs, luxurious materials i.e. marble with intense veining, mirrors, embellished wood and sculptured lights are the protagonists again and gaining ground and momentum every moment as we speak.
 Designers are now saying that it is time to enjoy our belongings, that we collect over the years into ensembles, without the guilt-trips of excessive splashing out.

-So, perhaps there’s no real reason to beat ourselves over that, as long as we keep things balanced and feel happy about our choice.
+So, perhaps there’s no real reason to beat ourselves over that, as long as we keep things balanced and feel happy about our choices.
 I like Iris Apfel‘s attitude about life, style and interior design for this very reason.
-She personifies maximalism but no one would dare hold that against her.
+She personifies maximalism, but no one would dare hold that against her.
 She made choices that made her happy at the end of the day and that’s evident and most inspiring.

 My home makes me happy because it’s like being greeted silently by a lot of old friends. – Iris Apfel

-So, time to do the maths!
+So, time to do the math!
 More plus more minus the guilt is glamour chic.
 I hope I got you thinking a little.
 You see the term “minimal” is used by many a bit loosely and not very justly.